Electron Transfer, Diabatic Couplings and Vibronic Energy Gaps in a Phase Space Electronic Structure Framework: Different approaches to Vibronic Energies

+{ Thus, in the context of the ground state phase space energy, $\hat \Lambda_W^{PS}$, one can generate the matrix elements of a vibrational (nuclear) Hamiltonian in position space as follows:

-Thus, for vibrational energies along the ground state, one calculates $\hat{\Lambda}_{W}^{PS}(R,R')$ from $\hat{\Lambda}_{W}^{PS}(R,P)$ and then diagonalizes $\hat{\Lambda}_{W}^{PS}(R,R')$.
-Ref. \citenum{bian_PS-vibration_2025} demonstrates that one can recover very strong results from such an approach, and in particular, if one considers artificial Hamiltonians when the electronic to nucleus mass ratio is reduced, such a PS approach can vastly outperform BO theory.
+} { Ref. \citenum{bian_PS-vibration_2025} demonstrates that, if one diagonalizes the nuclear operator $\left(\hat{\Lambda}_{W}^{PS}\right)_{00}(R,R')$, one can recover very accurate vibrational energies for a single surface well-separated from other surfaces}; in particular, if one considers artificial Hamiltonians when the electronic to nucleus mass ratio is reduced, such a PS approach can vastly outperform BO theory.
 Furthermore, according to Ref. \citenum{wu_exact-vibration_2025}, the approach above can be extrapolated to the exact limit following Littlejohn-Flynn\cite{littlejohn-flynn_perturbation-theory_1991} theory if one seeks to understand the approximation in terms of an infinite expansion.